nearform/titus/docs/developers/packages/titus-frontend/README.md

 * `src/page/` - a set of page components asynchronously loaded when declaring routes
 * `lighthouse/` - runs Google's [Lighthouse] to evaluate your application performance and accessibility

+## Configure Authentication
-## In-memory Authentication Provider
+### In-memory Authentication Provider

 By default, titus-frontend does not use a real authentication provider.
 `src/components/auth-provider/in-memory/` allows almost any combination of username and password, and there's no server roundtrip.

 Once logged in, a token is stored in the local storage, and it grants access to the protected dashboard.

-## Titus-backend Provider
+### Titus-backend Provider

 If you have an Auth0 application configured, you can use the titus-backend login endpoint to authenticate users.
-In this case, authenication is performed as follows:
+In this case, authentication is performed as follows:
 - provide your valid Auth0 credentials
 - the credentials are passed to titus-backend
 - titus-backend validates them against Auth0